 25. Always keep petitions in your car.
 Let me say that again: Always keep petitions in your car.

 26. If 200 members stay away, get new ones who won't!
-If only seven show up, have fun with each other.
+If only seven show up, enjoy each others' company.

 27. Freemasonry IS NOT RITUAL.
 If you can do all parts flawlessly, yet never have candidates and no one comes to meetings, how will the ritual save your Lodge?

 28. Make a long-term plan with your Wardens so there is continuity for years to come - stop reinventing the wheel every year.
 Do NOT hide good ideas from your Master so you can claim victory during your year.
 Do NOT pass on problems to the next Master.
 Solve them now!

-Masonry isn't just about food.
+31. Masonry isn't just about food.
 These guys want knowledge, information, and STUFF!
 They are proud of their membership.
 They want medals, aprons, regalia, certificates, books, jewelry...
 Ours is a Craft with a long heritage, and they WANT things that will make their friends and family envious and - more important - curious about Masonry too.
 That's what first made THEM notice us to begin with.
 Don't think it's shallow to interest potential new members with a little "made you look" brashness.
 Rings, jackets, license plates - all of these things attract attention and at least nudge men into asking what it's all about.
 Remember, I said INTEREST new members.
-It's up to your Lodge to show and explain why they should consider membership at all and in YOUR lodge in particular, get them through their degrees and keep them interested after that.
+It's up to your Lodge to show and explain why they should consider membership at all and in YOUR lodge in particular, get them through their degrees and KEEP THEM interested after that.
 The point is, they want their friends to join with them, and the "stuff" might get those friends to at least ask, too.

 A year ago, we had just seven guys who truly liked each other's company, who got along, who cared about what was going on in each other's lives, and maybe went for a beer afterwards.
 And the other 200 members were paying for us to have a great time and practice Freemasonry.
 What a deal!